victoria-yuzkiv/Twitter-SentimentAnalysis/README.md

 Moreover, in the file *tweet_preprocessing.py* I created a class PreprocessTweet that allows to perform all the operations listed above.

 ## Step 2:  Feature selection

+The code of this step can be found in *Feature selection.ipynb*.

  Before training the model, I decided to compare feature extraction methods and choose the best one.
 I compared two methods: **Count Vectorizer** and
 **TFIDF Vectorizer**.
 Results:

 ![Feature selection](https://github.com/victoria-yuzkiv/Twitter-SentimentAnalysis/blob/master/FeatureSelection.PNG?raw=true)

+Trigram for TFIDF Vectorizer showed the best result, so I'll use it to train the model.

+## Step 4: Using Twitter Streaming API

+The code of this step can be found in *Receiving tweets from TwitterStreamingAPI.ipynb*.

+I received 320 tweets about Ukraine and saved into *received_tweets.csv*.
+Unfortunately, I can perform sentiment analysis only for tweets on English, so later I'll filter tweets written on the other languages.

+## Step 5: Predicting polarity of tweets about Ukraine

+I used logistic regression to train the model and then predicted polarity of received tweets.
+Experiment showed that 87% of tweets are positive and only 13% - negative.